 Political prisoners in Turkey: Serkan Golge, Ismail & Mustafa Kul, Metin Topuz, Hamza Ulucay

 Pastor Raymond Koh; Amri Che Mat; Joshua and Ruth Hilmy, West Malaysia

-Kevin King & Timothy Weeks of American University of Afghanistan, held by Taliban
+Kevin King & Timothy Weeks, American University of Afghanistan, held by Taliban, no word since August

 Please add your own intercessions, supplications and thanksgivings here.